2022-2023 Chair: John Burt & Stephen Smith

 Done in a Day is a hands-on service opportunity for members of the Pasadena Rotary to participate in volunteer events and projects lasting from two to eight hours during one day.
 This project does not include the usual volunteer opportunities for an organization, but is a project that a large group of people can do to help an organization with an important goal.
 Rotary selects different kinds of activities scheduled throughout the year to provide meaningful help to non-profit organizations and schools in the community.

-The services that we provide consist primarily of a physical activity such as painting, cleaning, gardening, moving-the sorts of tasks that go well with a group of people working together to get a set amount of tasks completed in a day.
+The services that we provide consist primarily of physical activities such as painting, cleaning, gardening, moving-the sorts of tasks that go well with a group of people working together to get a set amount of tasks completed in a day.
 Some examples include painting a classroom in a school or cleaning the rooms needed for an important event in the organization or building a wall around a newly planted garden.

 Ideally, a DIAD project should be scheduled each quarter of the year based on applications received and budgetary needs.
 If the budget for one event is too large, the organization should be asked to provide the amount necessary to buy supplies to get it done.